zi0202/productivity_app/README.md

 8. Daily/Monthly/Yearly goals
     - Enable setting specific time frames for yourself
 8. Quick notes
+9. Support all forms of note taking, such as images and code.
+Implement support for code blocks of all sorts of languages

 ### Online social functions:
 1. Can make posts whever something is updated